Understanding Credit Card Disputes

 It is possible for a client to challenge a credit card payment once it has been made, requesting that their credit card provider reverse a payment on their card.
 There are various stages to a dispute and you as the person who received the payment may be asked for details of what the payment is for and you have the option to contest a challenge.

-When a dispute occurs, the Merchant generally has the opportunity to accept liability - i.e. voluntarily concede to the dispute - or respond to the issuing bank with compelling evidence validating the transaction (representment).
-The cardholder’s issuing bank will make the final determination based on the evidence provided by both sides, and Merchants should use this guide to understand the dispute process and how they can respond.
+When a dispute occurs, the merchant generally has the opportunity to accept liability (or voluntarily concede to the dispute) or respond to the issuing bank with compelling evidence validating the transaction (representment).
+The cardholder’s issuing bank will make the final determination based on the evidence provided by both sides, and merchants should use this guide to understand the dispute process and how they can respond.

-Regardless of the outcome, as a Merchant you will be liable for non-refundable processing fees when a dispute is initiated against you.
+Regardless of the outcome, as the merchant, you will be liable for non-refundable processing fees when a dispute is initiated against you.

 Disputes are categorized into three different and distinct cycles: